ghollisjr/timer/README.txt

 1. Keyboard arrow keys to adjust the HMS, Space to start/stop, and Backspace to reset.

-2. Mouse scroll wheel to adjust the HMS, start/stop & reset buttons.
+2. Mouse scroll wheel to adjust the HMS, left-click start/stop & reset buttons.